 This step has its own magic.
 Choose kindness and compassion when it might be hard to choose.
 We are always interacting with others, people, plants, animals, and the so called “inanimate” world.
 Notice when the mind is being reactive, irritated, bored or judgmental, and choose to do something kind for another.
 Don’t think this needs to be elaborate – a kind word or gesture will do.
-A lovingly handles teacup is kindness.
+A lovingly handled teacup is kindness.
 Offering another undivided attention is kindness.
 Take a breath and see what is needed.
-What might brings well being to another?
+What might bring well-being to another?
 What alleviates suffering?
 Be creative.
 Let go of “shoulds” and the evaluating mind.
 Let it come from the heart.

 Step Three – Share